lablnet/PHP-http-client/readme.md

 # PHP HTTP Client
 http-client is the php package.
-It provides the ability to manage and parse request and response objects.
+It provides the ability to manage and parse request object.
 It also provides support for HTTP client transactions via cURL.

 ## Requirement